-For the vast majority of people, peanuts and peanut butter are a perfectly safe snack.
+For the vast majority of people, peanuts and peanut butter are great, healthy food options.
 However, some adults and children are allergic to peanuts.
-If you suspect you have a allergy to any food item, please consult with your doctor or a certified allergist.
+If you suspect you have an allergy to any food item, please consult with your doctor or a certified allergist.

-In Canada, common foods associated with allergies include milk, eggs, peanuts, tree nuts (including almonds, Brazil nuts, cashews, hazelnuts, macadamia nuts, pecans, pine nuts, pistachio nuts, and walnuts), fish, shellfish, wheat, soy and sulphites.
+In Canada, common foods associated with allergies include eggs, milk, soy, peanuts, tree nuts (including almonds, Brazil nuts, cashews, hazelnuts, macadamia nuts, pecans, pine nuts, pistachio nuts and walnuts), seafood (fish, crustaceans and shellfish), sesame, sulphites, mustard and wheat.

 Yes.
 Although anyone can develop a food allergy at any time, the tendency toward allergic reactions is largely inherited.
 Where there is a history of atopic disorders (such as asthma or eczema) or other allergies, children may have two to four times the likelihood of developing an allergy as compared to children from families without allergic parents.